Protect your child against flu this winter - get them vaccinated

 - If you are pregnant: From your midwife when you go for your 12-week or 20-week check at St George's Hospital

-- The Community Immunisation Team (for children in school years 1,2 or 3)
+- The Community Immunisation Team (for children in reception class and school years 1, 2, 3 and 4)

 The jab will help protect you and your family from flu.